followingthefasciaplane/surftieringAI/README.md

 ## Overview

-This is an idea to develop an Artificial Intelligence model to objectively rank the difficulty of surf maps in Source engine games.
+This is an idea to develop an Artificial Intelligence model to objectively rank the difficulty of surf maps in Source engine games, and eventually even function as a complete alternative to conventional ranking systems and offer in-depth guidance and analysis of gameplay, using exportable gameplay data / player statistics alone.
 Surf map difficulty rankings are currently determined subjectively by players, leading to inconsistent tiering, and what is known as "tier-deflation".

 Platforms like Leetify have already done this for much more complex gameplay, this idea isn't unprecedented.